bblais/A-Measure-Of-Faith/chapters/Chapter 06 - Miracles.md

 # Miracles

 Perhaps the most famous treatment of the concept of miracles comes from Hume's essay "On Miracles" [@Hume:1748aa] available online in [part 1](https://www.bartleby.com/37/3/14.html) and [part 2](https://www.bartleby.com/37/3/15.html).
-The critique of this treatment comes from the Stanford Encyclopedia of Philosophy [article on miracles]() [@sep-miracles] which I will refer to as *SEP*.
+The critique of this treatment comes from the Stanford Encyclopedia of Philosophy [article on miracles](https://plato.stanford.edu/archives/win2014/entries/miracles/) [@sep-miracles] which I will refer to as *SEP*.
 In the chapter I address this SEP article, and apply the probabilistic thinking that I have been presenting all along.

 ## Concepts and definitions

 The *SEP* article begins by discussing one of Hume's definitions of a miracle as "a violation of the laws of nature."
-From what I can tell, their main critique is they don't like the connotations of the word "law," a perspective I share -- the word "law" has too many alternate meanings to be the foundation of a well-defined argument.
+From what I can tell, the main critique is they don't like the connotations of the word "law," a perspective I share -- the word "law" has too many alternate meanings to be the foundation of a well-defined argument.
 Their revised definition is the following:

-> A miracle is an event that exceeds the productive power of nature
+> *A miracle is an event that exceeds the productive power of nature*

 Perhaps this is the scientist in me, and why I am not a philosopher, but I don't see a striking difference between these two definitions in at least how they are used.
 So it seems reasonable to adopt this as a good working definition.

 *SEP* goes on to clarify a subset of miracle,

-> a religiously significant miracle is a detectable miracle that has a supernatural cause.
+> *a religiously significant miracle is a detectable miracle that has a supernatural cause.*

 This clarification is to deal with the following problem, and I'd agree with at least the sentiment.

-> An insignificant shift in a few grains of sand in the lonesome desert might, if it exceeded the productive powers of nature, qualify as a miracle in some thin sense, but it would manifestly lack religious significance and count not be used as the fulcrum for any interesting argument.
+> *An insignificant shift in a few grains of sand in the lonesome desert might, if it exceeded the productive powers of nature, qualify as a miracle in some thin sense, but it would manifestly lack religious significance and could not be used as the fulcrum for any interesting argument.*

 I am not sure how, in practice, one would be able to determine a "supernatural cause," let alone establish how an event could be beyond the "productive power of nature" without committing a fallacy of *argument from ignorance*, but let's leave that for now.